-- Position Type and Work Hours: Seasonal full-time typically beginning the 2nd Monday in June and ending the 2nd Friday of August.
+- Position Type and Work Hours: Seasonal full-time typically beginning mid-June and ending mid-August.
 These dates may change due to spring-time travel conditions, scopes of work, or other reasons.
 Some opportunities may be available to work later in the fall.
 Work weeks typically consist of 40 hours with varied days of the week including some weekends and some overtime.
 Outdoor work entails a variety of different weather and temperature conditions.

 - Essential Physical Requirements: